Application Instructions- Undergraduate

 - you need a visa to enter Austria.
 The visa process might take 3 to 6 months depending on your country of citizenship.
 You should apply for your visa as soon as you have been accepted to Webster University and have received your acceptance package which includes a visa application form.
 In case your visa is not ready for you to start your degree program with us, please notify your Admissions Officer so (s)he can defer your acceptance to the next starting term.

 - you are interested in scholarships for the fall terms of the academic year.
 Send in your Webster University application early (Jan, Feb).
-Please be aware that you need to be accepted approx. a month before the scholarship deadline.
+Please be aware that you need to be accepted approximately 1 month before the scholarship deadline.
 Please check our scholarship page to find out more details including scholarship application instructions and supporting documents.
-Transfer students are not eligible for scholarships.

 Webster University makes admissions decisions based on the application documents to evaluate your likelihood to succeed in your studies.
 For this process it is essential for us to have the official documentation of your prior educational records.
 Please be aware that we cannot make an admissions decision without all of the following documents.